Baked Spinach and Feta Omelette: the fluffy, stress-free main course

 If you’re looking for a quick, healthy, and flavorful dinner idea, the baked spinach and feta omelette is the recipe for you.

-Forget the frying pan and the risk of breaking everything when it comes time to flip it: this oven-baked version is incredibly simple, requires no added fats for frying, and stays high and fluffy like a cloud.
+Forget the skillet and the risk of breaking everything when it’s time to flip it: this oven version is incredibly simple, requires no additional frying fat, and stays tall and fluffy like a cloud.

-The secret of this dish lies in the irresistible contrast between the sweetness of the spinach and the bold character of Greek feta, which doesn’t melt completely in cooking but creates delicious savory nuggets.
+The secret of this dish lies in the irresistible contrast between the sweetness of the spinach and the bold character of the Greek feta, which doesn’t fully melt during cooking but creates delicious flavorful nuggets.

-It’s a perfect solution not only as a vegetarian main course but also cut into cubes for a tasty appetizer or as a filling for a sandwich for lunch at the office.
+It’s a perfect solution not only as a vegetarian main course but also cut into cubes for a tasty appetizer or as a filling to tuck into a sandwich for lunch at the office.

-Few ingredients, just one bowl to dirty, and lots of goodness: find out immediately how to make it with my tips to make it perfect!
+Few ingredients, just one bowl to dirty, and lots of goodness: discover how to make it with my tips to make it perfect!

 OTHER RECIPES TO TRY